 Feel free to change the phrasing of these so they sound natural to you.

 Also, the key to a successful conversation in any context, but especially when you’re trying to wow someone, is reciprocity.
 When someone shares something about themselves or asks you a question, always reply back by sharing a similar story or asking them the same question.
 It’s polite and keeps the conversation equal.

 One of the most important things to do before you leave the house and before a date starts, is getting your mind right.
 While you can’t control chemistry, compatibility, or attraction, you can make sure you’re mentally ready if they happen.

 You’ve gotta get your mind right before a date.

 If we enter into a date feeling unworthy or defeated, those feelings will carry throughout the night.
 And no matter how much someone likes us and even shows us their feelings, it won’t be enough to break through our own self-doubt.
 This is why it’s so important to practice self-compassion before a date (or every day, really).

 If the mere mention of self-compassion made your eyes roll, I get it.
-It’s easier said than done and sometimes sounds too fluffy to be a worthy endeavor.
+It’s easier said than done.
+Sometimes it sounds too fluffy to be a worthy endeavor.
 However, it’s been proven that practicing self-compassion can have a tangible impact on our lives.

 In a study on the role of self-compassion in romantic relationships, Kristin D. Neff and Natasha Beretvas explain what self-compassion really is: